Blockwise Self-Supervised Learning at Scale: Related Work

 This section provides a comparison between the existing local learning paradigms in the literature and our method as summarized in Fig.~\ref{fig:discussion_fig}.
 We compare these methods from two perspectives: biological plausibility and demonstrated performance on large-scale datasets, such as ImageNet~\citep{deng2009imagenet}.

-End-to-end backpropagation~\citep{he2016deep} is the best performing paradigm on large-scale datasets, but it is also considered the least biologically plausible (although not impossible, see \citep{lillicrap_backpropagation_2020}), because it requires a long-range backpropagation path with symmetric weights to the feed-forward path.
+End-to-end backpropagation~\citep{he2016deep} is the best-performing paradigm on large-scale datasets, but it is also considered the least biologically plausible (although not impossible, see \citep{lillicrap_backpropagation_2020}), because it requires a long-range backpropagation path with symmetric weights to the feed-forward path.

 Feedback alignment~\citep{lillicrap_random_2016} alleviates the symmetry constraint by making the backpropagation path to be random and independent from the feed-forward path.
 However, this method is not explicitly focused on reducing the length of the backpropagation path.